 If you want to make them, just fry each tortilla in a bit of oil over medium-high heat.
 Flip them every 30-60 seconds until they are browned and crispy.
 Then let them cool and drain on a paper towel before serving.

-Serve each tostada with a big serving of the rajas along with whatever toppings you can dream up.
+Serve each tostada with a big serving of the Rajas Poblanas along with whatever toppings you can dream up.
 I used some avocado, cilantro, and salsa.

 Pretty delicious stuff.